AS SEEN ON

 However, many people are unaware of the many misconceptions associated with Social Security benefits.
 For this reason, it's important to consult a fiduciary financial advisor.
 These financial experts can take an unbiased look at your retirement plan and help you determine where Social Security benefits fit into your overall strategy.

-The value of working with a financial advisor varies by person and advisors are legally prohibited from promising returns, but research suggests average additional investment returns can range from 1.5% to 4% more each year.
+The value of working with a financial advisor varies by person and advisors are legally prohibited from promising returns, but research suggests people who work with a financial advisor feel more at ease about their finances and could end up with about 15% more money to spend in retirement.6

 1. Not maximizing your earnings